sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 #### Keridani Paragon

-It takes a lifetime of experience to master oneís mental abilities.
+It takes a lifetime of experience to master one√≠s mental abilities.
 Upon reaching 10th level, you gain one of the following paragon gifts.

 ##### Ancestral Awakening